sst972/me/index.md

 <details closed>
   <summary><b>GitHub</b></summary>
   <br>
   <p>Through this training, I learned basic GitHub operations and best practices around building projects with others and communicating with developers, from pull requests to master merges.
-This resume was part of the training is is hosted on GitHub with Markdown and YAML.
+This resume was part of the training and is hosted on GitHub with Markdown and YAML.
     Courses completed include:
   <ul>
     <li>Communicating using Markdown</li>